We talk about bread with all our passion and love.

 What To Know

-• Based on the aging process and its impact on the cheese’s flavor and texture, the answer to the question “is Swiss cheese considered an aged cheese”.
+• Based on the aging process and its impact on the cheese’s flavor and texture, the answer to the question “is Swiss cheese considered an aged cheese” is a resounding yes.

 • Whether enjoyed as a standalone snack, melted on a sandwich, or grated over a pasta dish, Swiss cheese adds a touch of sophistication and indulgence to any occasion.